sockeqwe/website-old/_posts/2015-08-18-dont-interrupt-user-flow.md

 How did we implement that?
 Obviously I can't share the whole source code, but I will give you some insights and pitfalls we have faced.

 ## Flip items
-As you have seen in the video shown above, we are animating the items of the `RecyclerView`.
-We started by using a layout file containing both child layouts, normal mode and tip mode, like this:
+As you have seen in the video shown above we are animating the items of the `RecyclerView`.
+We started by using a layout file containing both child layouts for normal mode and tip mode, like this:
  {% highlight xml %}
  <FrameLayout>
     <LinearLayout